gschool-blue-ocean/learnlaunchnexus/README.md

 ### Profile Information

-The dashboard displays user-specific information such as name, location, and desired location.
+The dashboard displays user-specific information such as name, location, and desired location in the case of a student.

 ### Assignment Submissions

-Students can submit assignments through a dedicated submission component, including comments.
+Students can submit assignments through a dedicated submission component,  where admin can submit feedback for those submissions.

 ### Setting Dropdown

-Administrators have access to a setting dropdown that offers specific administrative functionalities.
+Administrators have access to a setting dropdown that offers specific administrative functionalities like chaging email and making an user an admin.

 ### Calendar